Skip to Main Content

 You can locate SciVal by following this link or through the ECU database list.
 Registration of your own personal account is required.

-SciVal offers quick, easy access to the research performance of 7,500 research institutions and 220 nationals worldwide.
-Researchers can use SciVal to track and visualize an individual's research performance for assessment & funding purposes, benchmark an individual relative to peers, compare groups of individuals, track collaboration patterns & find new potential collaborators, analyze research trends and produce reports on analyses.
+SciVal offers easy access for researchers to track and visualize an individual's research performance for assessment and funding purposes, benchmark an individual relative to peers, compare groups of individuals, track collaboration patterns, find new potential collaborators, analyze research trends and produce reports on analyses.

 1. SciVal is available throught the A-Z list of Library Databases Click on the "S" and scroll down to SciVal or use the search box